Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/12-deploy-a-smart-contract-locally-using-ganache/+page.md

    Block explorer URL: - (we don't have a block explorer for our newly created blockchain, which will most likely disappear when we close the VS Code / Ganache app)

 Great!
-Now that we configured our local network, the next step is to add one of the accounts available in Ganche or Anvil into our MetaMask.
+Now that we configured our local network, the next step is to add one of the accounts available in Ganache or Anvil into our MetaMask.
 [This is done as follows](https://support.metamask.io/hc/en-us/articles/360015489331-How-to-import-an-account#h_01G01W07NV7Q94M7P1EBD5BYM4):

 1. Click the account selector at the top of your wallet.